CACI-International/ergo/ergo/user_guide/src/tutorial/concurrency.md

 expression, indicating the expected positional and keyed arguments.
 Such expressions are similar to normal expressions, but with a few exceptional parsing differences.
-For instance `:value` indicates the binding to _set_ in the environment rather _get_.
+For instance `:value` indicates the binding to _set_ in the environment rather than _get_.
 An arrow `->` separates this pattern expression (the arguments of the function) from the body.
 Often this body will be a map/block (`{...}`), but it can be any expression.
 When called, the function arguments from the pattern expression will be matched against the call site arguments, and if no errors occur from this, the body expression is returned (capturing the arguments).

 Let's make compiling and linking into functions: